Last Updated on October 14, 2022 by Griselda M.

 Eating ghost peppers takes caution and practice.
 As fun as it is to play a game with ghost peppers, this can lead to health risks and problems!
-Instead, you only should eat a small amount of raw ghost peppers!
+Instead, you only should eat a small number of raw ghost peppers!
 There is no one way to eat these peppers though, you can chop them into smaller sections and eat them with sides!

 The Benefits Of Eating Ghost Peppers

-Surprisingly, there are a lot of benefits with eating ghost peppers, but they are typically not consumed.
+Surprisingly, there are a lot of benefits to eating ghost peppers, but they are typically not consumed.
 For instance, the nutritional value of one ghost pepper is similar to a jalapeno, but you cannot eat the same amount.
 These peppers are so hot that they make it hard for you to fully consume the pepper!

 However, you can enjoy the benefits if you can figure out what to make with ghost peppers.
-For instance, cutting the peppers into smaller sections and eating them inside of omelets and other various side dishes can diminish the heat levels and make it easier to eat.
+For instance, cutting the peppers into smaller sections and eating them inside omelets and other various side dishes can diminish the heat levels and make it easier to eat.
 Usually, though, people eat ghost peppers in the form of salsa.

 The Complications Of Ghost Peppers

 Sadly, more complications can arise as you try and figure out what to make with ghost peppers since the heat of the ghost pepper hurts!
 That is not the only complication though.
 It is okay for food to hurt you a little, but once it starts harming you internally, this causes major problems!